 Calculating a competitive car allowance for 2023

-Before making any adjustments to your car allowance, it’s important to understand the challenge every car allowance policy faces: All mobile employees do not experience the same costs or territory sizes.
+Before making any adjustments to your policy, it’s important to understand the challenge the standard car allowance faces: All mobile employees do not experience the same costs or territory sizes.

 Unless all employees work in the same geographical location, drive similar distances, and drive similar vehicles, you will see a wide variety of expenses associated with driving personal vehicles for work.
 While some employees may find the allowance adequate or even generous, others may find it insufficient.
 This disparity will affect morale, dampen productivity, and ultimately drive some employees out the door.

 Fortunately, these challenges are not insurmountable.
 But you do need to recalculate your employees' car allowances on at least an annual basis.
 With a willingness to think outside the current car allowance paradigm and a willingness to do a bit of research, you will find that a robust, competitive plan lies within your grasp.

 5 car allowance tools to sharpen your competitive edge:

 3. Factor regional car insurance costs into the new amount as well.

-It is imperative to address your car allowance to remain competitive in the marketplace.
+It is imperative to go beyond the "industry standard" car allowance to remain competitive in the marketplace.
 You want to incentivize employees while covering their costs.
 This keeps top talent in your organization and sets you up to attract new employees.